Dian Fossey’s Early Days

 She referred to her tactics as “active conservation,” convinced that without immediate and decisive action, other long-term conservation goals would be useless as there would eventually be nothing left to save.

-These tactics were not popular among locals who were struggling to get by.
+These tactics were not popular among locals, who lived in poverty and were struggling to meet their basic needs for food, water and other necessities.
 Additionally, the park guards were not equipped to enforce the laws protecting the forest and its inhabitants.

 Dian Fossey and Digit

-In the course of her years of research, Dian established herself as a true friend of the mountain gorilla.
+In the course of her years of research, Dian developed close attachments to many of the gorillas she studied.
 However, there was one gorilla with whom she formed a particularly close bond.
-Named Digit, he was roughly 5 years old and living in Group 4 when she encountered him in 1967.
+Named Digit, he was about 5 years old and living in her study Group 4 when she encountered him in 1967.
 He had a damaged finger on his right hand (hence, the name) and no playmates his age in his group.
-He was drawn to her and her to him.
-Over time, a true friendship would form.
+He was curious and drawn to her and she came to consider him a close friend.

 Tragically, on Dec.
 31, 1977, Digit was killed by poachers.
-He died helping to defend his group, allowing them to escape safely.
+He died helping to defend his group, which enabled them to escape safely.
 He was stabbed multiple times and his head and hands were severed.
 Eventually, there would be more deaths, including that of the dominant silverback Uncle Bert, and Group 4 would disband.
-It was then that Dian Fossey declared war on the poachers.
+It was then that Dian Fossey became desperate to stop the killings.

 Digit had been part of a famous photo shoot with Bob Campbell and, as a result, had served as the official representative of the park’s mountain gorillas, appearing on posters and in travel bureaus throughout the world.
-After much internal debate, Dian used his celebrity and his tragic death to gain attention and support for gorilla conservation.
+Dian decided to use Digit’s celebrity and his tragic death to gain attention and support for gorilla conservation.
 She established the Digit Fund to raise money for her “active conservation” and anti-poaching initiatives.
-The Digit Fund would later be renamed the Dian Fossey Gorilla Fund International (Fossey Fund).
+The Digit Fund would later be renamed the Dian Fossey Gorilla Fund.

 Dian Fossey’s Death (1985)